-- Internet Explorer 11 or Firefox (latest version) and JAWS
+- Firefox (latest version) and JAWS

-- Internet Explorer 11 or Chrome (latest version) and NVDA
+- Firefox (latest version) and NVDA

-- Chrome (latest version) and Dragon
+- Firefox (latest version) and Dragon

 The more often you test during development, the more likely you are to identify any accessibility problems.
 If you can, it’s best to do continuous testing using the assistive technologies commonly used by your users.

-But if it’s that’s not practical, test using the assistive technology you have access to.
+But if that’s not practical, test using the assistive technology you have access to.
 Try to include a desktop screen reader, a mobile screen reader, a screen magnifier and some speech recognition software.

 How to test